maseurodrigo/AxiomShift/README.md

 ## Usage

-- **Primary Color**: This color will be applied to the primary background of Axiom.
+- **Primary Color**: This color will be applied to the primary background of Axiom pages.
 - **Secondary Color**: This color will be applied to secondary background elements on Axiom.

 These settings are saved locally, so you won't have to re-select them every time.